 Learn more about the current class/participants and educational sessions.

-Since 1985 when the Emerging Leadership Program first began, we now have 1,056 alumni from 19 counties in Northwest and West Central Minnesota.
-The program's history is really about its people and the leadership they provide in their communities, in local and regional organizations, in the state and in the nation.
-We are proud of the contributions alumni make in many ways.
+Since 1985 when the Emerging Leadership Program first began, we now have over 1,200 alumni from 19 counties in Northwest and West Central Minnesota.
+ELP alumni are active in their communities, the region, our state and nation, as well as contributing time, effort and financial support to the program.

 Here are a few ways we connect with alumni: